New Version of the 3D Printable Humanoid Robot pib To Be Released in August

 Unlike the complex and expensive industrial robotic arms that inspired it, the Z-Arm is extremely easy to program for virtually any task.
 No special programming knowledge is necessary, making it simple for anyone to use.
 It uses an integrated driver and motion controller that can be programmed with an intuitive App using a simple graphical interface.
 It can even be manually programmed by moving the arm itself to create repeatable motions for different tasks.

 The list of applications that can be applied to the Z-Arm is endless.
-It can perform 3D printing, laser engraving, circuit board soldering and assembly.
+It can perform 3D printing, laser engraving, circuit board soldering and PCB assembly.
 It can play games, write, cut, perform repetitious actions or simply help out around the house as a personal assistant.
 It is even equipped with a camera for accurate visual identification, perfect for sorting and organizing.
 It handles objects of all types, even carefully gripping fragile items with ease.

 For more complex processes, multiple Z-Arms can be programmed to work together.
 Z-Arm can also work alongside humans with its safety-rated monitored stop, which stops the robot if a human enters its collaborative workspace.
 As a programmable robotic arm with high precision, its uses are only limited by the imagination.